HawxChen/CloudComputing/[MapReduce]sigspatial2016/README.md

 - The core metric of calculation is Getis-Ord statistic.
 - JAVA, Apache Spark, and Hadoop.

-Result
+Honor
-- Earnee all points through completely matched profiled result for hotspots.
+- Earnee all points through completely matched profiled hotspots.
 - Analyzed 12 million records in only 1 minute.

 The following figure demonstrates resource usages for MapReduce computation between each server.